quorn23/piholeparser/RecentRunLogs/endtaskscripts/10-Calculating-Average-Parsing-Time.md

-* Average Parsing Time Was unknown Minutes.
+* Average Parsing Time Was 1 Minutes.